 One aspect mentioned in the limited literature on yoga in prisons is the relatively low cost of running yoga programs in prisons compared to therapist-run programs (Bilderbeck et al., 2013; Duncombe et al., 2005; Harner et al., 2010).
 Program cost is indeed an important consideration, as resource scarcity is often a reason for not offering treatment programs to lower risk offenders (Andrews & Bonta, 2010).
 Although no current studies have evaluated the cost–benefits of implementing yoga in prisons, Magill (2003) conducted a cost–benefit analysis of Transcendental Meditation (TM), an Indian meditative technique for promoting a state of relaxed awareness, as implemented in US prisons.
 After taking into account the cost of running the programs, costs associated with ongoing criminal conduct, decreases in necessary staffing if inmates become less aggressive, and reductions in recidivism, it was posited that TM courses could have a cost–benefit ratio of 1:8.5; that is, for every $1 spent on TM courses in prisons, it was calculated that $8.50 would be saved.
-In all, the need for treatments within prisons far outweighs current availability, so any advancements, especially low-cost ones, could be of great value in correctional settings (Harner et al., 2010Muirhead & Fortune, 2016).
+In all, the need for treatments within prisons far outweighs current availability, so any advancements, especially low-cost ones, could be of great value in correctional settings (Harner et al., 2010; Muirhead & Fortune, 2016).

 In their literature review of the research on yoga in prisons, Muirhead & Fortune conclude that rehabilitative resources are not abundant enough to offer highly intensive, clinician- administered rehabilitation programs to every offender, nor is it appropriate to do so (Andrews & Bonta, 2010), so we are in need of a more obtainable and less intensive procedure to aid rehabilitative efforts.
 They state that the potential relevance of yoga is that it is relatively affordable to implement within prison settings and could be offered to a large number of inmates (Muirhead & Fortune, 2016).